frantzyy/learn-git-tutorial/lesson2.md

 # Step 2 - Add a new file

-- create a new file
+- create a new file in your latest team folder (if your team folder doesn't exisit create it too )
 - name it {lastName}_{firstName}.txt
-- add your email to it
+- add your email addresss to line 1

 # Step 3 - Add new file to staging directory